belovedpearl/Currency_Converter/README.md

     * Changed the path to access the key.

 * After deployment, Terminal print appeared in black bluring view.

     * Changed the display color after the art to white.

+* Error in getting performance history when a decimal or alphabet is provided.

+    * Using an except statement to capture the error fixed it.

+* Error in getting performance history when a number greater then the provided number is given.

+    * Added an if statement to check for number greater then 8..

 ### Unfixed Bugs
  * To my current understanding, there is no unfixed bug